ganrad/aks-aspnet-sqldb-rest/README.md

 - Azure DevOps (VSTS) build agent (docker container).
 The build container will be used for running application and container builds.
 - Azure CLI 2.0 client.
 Azure CLI will be used to administer and manage all Azure resources including the AKS cluster resources.
 - Git client.
-The Git client will be used to clone this GitHub repository and then push the changes to the forked repository.
+The Git client will be used to clone this GitHub repository and then push source code changes to the forked repository.
 - .NET Core SDK.
 This SDK will be used to build and test the microservice application locally.
 - Kubernetes CLI (`kubectl`).
 This CLI will be used for managing and introspecting the current state of resources deployed on the Kubernetes (AKS) cluster.
 - Helm CLI (`helm`).
 Helm is a package manager for Kubernetes and will be used to manage and monitor the lifecyle of application deployments on AKS.